The Lichtenbaum-Quillen dimension of complex varieties: Rationally connected 4-folds

 where $\A_X$ behaves like a non-commutative K3 surface; it has been heavily studied in connection with hyperk\"ahler geometry as well as classical rationality questions.

 A Gushel--Mukai 4-fold is either a smooth intersection of the Grassmannian $\Gr(2,5) \subset \P^9$ with a hyperplane and a quadric, or the double cover of the intersection of two hyperplanes in $\Gr(2,5)$ branched over its intersection with a quadric.
 The interest in GM 4-folds stems from their remarkable similarity to cubic 4-folds, with connections to K3 surfaces and hyperk\"ahler varieties through their cohomology, derived categories of coherent sheaves, and various geometric constructions \cite{debarre_gm_survey}.
-The situation with rationality is also the same: some GM 4-folds are known to be rational, and the very general one is expected to be irrational, but none has yet been proven to be irrational.
-There are also GM 4-folds that are expected to be irrational and are birational to cubic 4-folds \cite[Thm.~5.8]{kuz_perry}.
-The Kuznetsov component for a GM 4-fold is defined by a semi-orthogonal decomposition
+The situation with rationality is also the same: some GM 4-folds are known to be rational, and the very general one is expected to be irrational, but none has yet been proven to be irrational.\footnote{The techniques of \cite{kkpy} and \cite{guere} have been applied to Gushel--Mukai 4-folds in \cite{bmp}.} There are also GM 4-folds that are expected to be irrational and are birational to cubic 4-folds \cite[Thm.~5.8]{kuz_perry}.
+The Kuznetsov subcategory for a GM 4-fold is defined by a semi-orthogonal decomposition

 where $U_X$ is the restriction (or pullback) of the universal rank 2 bundle from $\Gr(2,5)$.

 \begin{prop} Every smooth complex cubic 4-fold or Gushel--Mukai 4-fold $X$ has $\dimQL(X) = 2$. \end{prop} \begin{proof} We have $h^{1,3}(X) = 1$, so $\dimQL(X) \ge 2$ by Theorem \ref{4fold_thm}(c$'$).